 All subjects will be invited to donate up to 50ml of blood for biomarker analysis at every visit.
-These will be collected by the site neurologist from all participants willing to donate blood.
-Biological specimens are donated with the understanding that all specimens are used for HD-related research, and that they are stored at a central biorepository.
-Samples will be processed on-site without delay to extract good quality plasma and divide it into 500μL aliquots for freezing.
+These will be collected by the site neurologist, or other qualified staff, from all participants willing to donate blood.
+Biological specimens are donated with the understanding that all specimens are used for HD-related research, and that they are stored at a central bio-repository.
+Samples will be processed on-site without delay to extract good quality plasma and divide it into $500\mu L$ aliquots for freezing.
 All consumables will be provided by Biorep on a per-patient basis and samples will be shipped to Biorep on a monthly basis.
 The sample for DNA and LB lines will be shipped at baseline on the day of collection.
 Plasma samples and PAXgene samples will be collected locally, stored locally at -80C and shipped on dry ice to Biorep at monthly intervals.